Trio of Nittany Lions to be Inducted into U.S. Field Hockey Hall of Fame as Part of 1984 Olympic Team June 28

 Morett's teams have also produced a run of success in Big Ten games that is unparalleled since Penn State joined the conference in 1992.
 Since that time, the Nittany Lions own the most Big Ten regular season wins, the highest Big Ten regular season and tournament winning percentage, the most Big Ten Tournament titles and the most Big Ten Tournament wins.

-Morett had her best season in recent memory in 2012, as the team captured both the Big Ten regular season and Big Ten Tournament crowns in the same season for just the third time in her illustrious career.
-Morett reached a coaching milestone during 2012, as the coach recorded her 400th win as the head coach of Penn State in a 7-1 defeat of #24 Indiana on Sept.
+In 2012, as the team captured both the Big Ten regular season and Big Ten Tournament crowns in the same season for just the third time in her illustrious career.
+Morett reached a coaching milestone during 2012, as the coach recorded her 400th win as the head coach of Penn State in a 7-1 defeat of No. 24 Indiana on Sept.
 21. The Nittany Lions' record of 18-4 (.818) was the fifth-best mark of Morett's career.
 Penn State earned a 5-1 record in Big Ten regular season play before defeating Iowa and Michigan for a second time in the Big Ten tourney on the way to the title.
 Morett earned Big Ten Coach of the Year honors for the fifth time in her career for the standout season.
 The Lions made it to the NCAA Quarterfinals for the second consecutive season after defeating Albany 2-1 in the opening round.
 Morett's 2012 squad featured the Big Ten Offensive Player of the Year, the Big Ten Defensive Player of the Year, five NFHCA All-Americans, four All-Big Ten selections, three Big Ten All-Tournament Team members and a program 16 Academic All-Big Ten honorees.

 In 2011, Penn State was crowned the Big Ten Tournament champions, after defeating the Michigan Wolverines on Nov.
 6 in the championship game.
 It was Penn State's first Big Ten Tournament title since 1998.
 The Big Ten champion Nittany Lions finished the season with a 17-6 overall record and also earned an NCAA first round victory over the Northeastern Huskies.
 Morett had three players recognized with NFHCA All-America honors.